 All liability of Purchaser under this Agreement shall terminate six (6) years after delivery of the Unit to the Delivery Point, as determined in accordance with Section 10.2.

 27.3 Consequential Losses .
-Except for Liquidated Damages or Cancellation Fees as specifically provided for herein, in no event, whether as a result of breach of contract, breach of warranty, tort liability (including negligence or strict liability without regard to fault) or otherwise, and whether arising before or after completion of the Scope of Work, shall either Party be liable to the other Party for special, indirect, exemplary or consequential losses of any nature whatsoever, including losses or damages caused by reason of unavailability of the Equipment, shutdowns or service interruptions, loss of use, loss of profits or revenue, inventory or use charges, cost of purchased or replacement power, interest charges or cost of capital or claims of a Party’s customers.
+The Parties have agreed to liquidate certain direct damages and have provided for these damages as Liquidated Damages and Cancellation Fees.
+For purposes of this Section, Liquidated Damages and Cancellation Fees shall not be deemed consequential losses.
+In no event, whether as a result of breach of contract, breach of warranty, tort liability (including negligence or strict liability without regard to fault) or otherwise, and whether arising before or after completion of the Scope of Work, shall either Party be liable to the other Party for special, indirect, exemplary or consequential losses of any nature whatsoever, including losses or damages caused by reason of unavailability of the Equipment, shutdowns or service interruptions, loss of use, loss of profits or revenue, inventory or use charges, cost of purchased or replacement power, interest charges or cost of capital or claims of a Party’s customers.
+[Do we want to address the issue of consequentials as a part of an indemnity claim, i.e., if we are liable for someone else’s consequentials (as in a personal injury claim), they can’t avoid their indemnity obligation with this clause.]
+[Scott: See alternative provision below which covers the waiver of consequentials; concurrent liability for consequential damage, and third party consequentials covered by indemnity obligations.
+We might just propose an entire revision.]

 27.4 Releases Valid in All Events .
 Except as otherwise specifically set forth herein, releases, disclaimers and limitations on liability expressed herein shall apply even in the event of the negligence, strict liability without regard to fault or breach of contract (including other legal bases of responsibility such as fundamental breach) of the Party whose liability is released, disclaimed or limited.

+.
+Can this be narrowed or deleted?
+See option below.

+Alternative provisions:

+1 Consequential Damages.
+NEITHER SELLER NOR PURCHASER SHALL BE LIABLE TO THE OTHER AS A RESULT OF ANY ACT OR OMISSION UNDER THIS AGREEMENT OR OTHERWISE (INCLUDING NEGLIGENCE, STRICT OR ABSOLUTE LIABILITY, BREACH OF CONTRACT OR BREACH OF STATUTORY DUTY) FOR ANY LOSS OF PROFIT, LOSS OF REVENUE, COST OF CAPITAL, FACILITIES OR SERVICES, DOWNTIME COSTS, LOSS OF OPPORTUNITY, LOSS OF DATA, LOSS OF GOODWILL, COST OF PURCHASED OR REPLACEMENT POWER, LOSS OF PRODUCTION, LOSS OF CONTRACTS, LOSS DUE TO BUSINESS INTERRUPTION OR FOR ANY OTHER SPECIAL, EXEMPLARY, PUNITIVE, INCIDENTAL OR CONSEQUENTIAL DAMAGES THAT MAY BE SUFFERED BY THE OTHER AND THE CLAIMS OF CUSTOMERS OF THE OTHER PARTY FOR SUCH DAMAGES, EVEN IF SUCH LOSSES OR DAMAGES ARE CAUSED BY THE SOLE, JOINT OR CONCURRENT NEGLIGENCE, STRICT LIABILITY, OR OTHER FAULT OF THE PARTY WHOSE LIABILITY IS BEING WAIVED OR RELEASED; PROVIDED, HOWEVER, THAT THE FOREGOING LIMITATION ON LIABILITY SHALL NOT LIMIT EITHER PARTY'S OBLIGATION TO INDEMNIFY, DEFEND AND HOLD HARMLESS THE OTHER PARTY FOR ANY LOSSES OCCASIONED BY THIRD PARTY CLAIMS AGAINST THE INDEMNIFIED PARTY.

-27.5 Separate Advise or Assistance.
-If Seller furnishes Purchaser with advice or assistance which is not required by this Agreement, the furnishing of such advice or assistance will not subject Seller to any liability whether in contract, warranty, tort (including negligence or strict liability without regard to fault), indemnity or otherwise.
+27.5 Separate Advice or Assistance.
+If Seller furnishes Purchaser with advice or assistance which is not required by this Agreement, Seller shall not be subject to any liability whether in contract, warranty, tort (including negligence or strict liability without regard to fault), indemnity or otherwise in connection with Seller’s provision of such out of scope of service advice or assistance.